kislerdm/conversion_rate_service/README.md

 #### Train Service

 1. Read train and eval data sets from the source, e.g. s3, or gs bucket (mimicked by reading data from disk)
-2. Perform data preparation to comply with the model input data structure SLA *)
+2. Train the model
-3. Train the model
+3. Evaluate the model performance if eval data set provided
 4. Save the model metadata into destination, e.g. s3, or gs bucket

-*) It is advised to perform all data preparation on the level of data platform/DWH (e.g. in redshift, or snowflake, or bigquery) steps prior to training stage. **!Note!** the services for in-database data preparation and for unloading data from database to the bucket are beyond the scope of this task.
+Data sets preparation to be done on the level of data platform/DWH (e.g. in redshift, or snowflake, or bigquery) steps prior to training stage.

+**!Note!** the services for in-database data preparation and for unloading data from database to the bucket are beyond the scope of this task.
 The train/eval/predict data sets are being prepared and stored in `bucket/data` (see details in [the notebook](#modelingexperimentation)).

 #### Serve Service

 1. Read train and eval data sets from the source, e.g. s3, or gs bucket (mimicked by reading data from disk)
-2. Perform data preparation to comply with the model input data structure SLA
-3. Run prediction
+2. Run prediction
-4. Save the prediction results as compressed flat gzip data file (csv.gz) with the following structure (output SLA):
+3. Save the prediction results as compressed flat gzip data file (csv.gz) with the following structure (output SLA):

 ```
 entity_id,device,cr